timchenggu123/blog/_posts/my_new_blog.md

 ---
 title: "My New Blog!"
 excerpt: "I am starting a blog!
-It is mostly goning to be about tech, but I might throw in some other stuff too."
+It is mostly going to be about tech, but I might throw in some other stuff too."
 coverImage: "/assets/blog/my_new_blog/cover.png"
 date: "2024-11-29T12:05:07.322Z"
 author: